Where variables live

 Using variables in your app

-Variables are available exactly like any other env var - no special SDK or prefix.npm install against a private registry; runtime values handle the usual connection strings and secrets.
+Variables are available exactly like any other env var - no special SDK or prefix.Update or remove

 Changing a variable doesn’t automatically redeploy - trigger a new deploy from the dashboard or push a commit to apply the change.
-To delete:Secrets
+To change a value (the rotate-a-secret flow), PATCH the variable by its ID:Secrets

 Values are encrypted at rest.
 Listing variables on a Project or Frame returns the keys and metadata only.
-To see a single value, use the reveal endpoint (or click the Reveal button next to a variable in the dashboard):The port your app should listen on
+To see a single value, use the reveal endpoint:The port your app should listen on